Leeds & Liverpool Canal Cycling Guide

 The Route: 127.25 miles of towpath

 The canal was originally 127.25 miles long, the first quarter of a mile at Liverpool has been filled in but it is still possible to ride along the route to today's terminus at Eldonian Village.
 Both ends of the canal are close to the main railways stations of Leeds and Liverpool.
 It is possible to cycle along the towpath along the whole canal, the only exceptions are the two tunnels, Gannow and Foulridge.
 At the tunnels you will have to find your way over the top to meet the canal at the other side.
 There arent many junctions to confuse you, the Walton Summit Branch might throw you but it is only a quarter of a mile long!
+If you dont want to get lost cross the bridge by the junction and follow the canal to the right up past the locks.

 I am creating google maps of the canal and hopefully these will help with your planning.